mixpanel/docs/pages/docs/features/custom-events.md

 Imagine your business has two ways for users to track ads: they can convert from ad, or simply view it.
 You represent each of these actions with Mixpanel events named "Ad Conversion" and "Ad Impression," respectively.
 Later, you decide that you want to setup a funnel to track how many users are seeing any ads at all.
 So what do you do?

-You can create a custom event containing "Ad Conversion" and "Ad Impression," and then save it as "Watch Ads.”
+You can create a custom event containing "Ad Conversion" and "Ad Impression," and then save it as "Watch Ads."
 Now you can use the "Watch Ads" custom event as a funnel step just like a regular event.
 Then, any time a user performs an "Ad Conversion" or "Ad Impression" action, they'll be included in that step.
 You can also use this new custom event in your other reports, such as Retention.

 ## Create a Custom Event